This post may contain affiliate links.

 What are elderberries?

-Elderberries have been used for centuries in jams, jellies, pies, and wines.
+Elderberries have been used in jams, jellies, pies, and wines for centuries.
 They are rich in antioxidants and vitamins A, C, and E. Elderberries also contain flavonoids, which have anti-inflammatory and anti-viral properties.
-Recent studies have shown that elderberry extract can help to reduce the severity and duration of colds and flu symptoms.
+Recent studies have shown that elderberry extract can help to reduce the severity and duration of cold and flu symptoms.
 Elderberry supplements are available in capsules, tablets, tinctures, and syrups – and you can make your own elderberry syrup at home!

 Are elderberries poisonous?